 Net Sales consist of sales, net of sales returns, deferred sales, customer incentives and a provision for estimated future returns.
-Total comparable net sales include sales generated by retail stores and e-commerce sales in both reporting periods.
-Sales generated by retail stores after 410 days of operation and sales generated by acquired retail stores from the Super Supplements acquisition after 365 days are included in comparable net sales.
+Total comparable net sales include retail sales fulfilled in stores and direct to consumer sales.
+Sales generated by retail stores after 410 days of operation are included in comparable net sales.
 Sales to third parties of manufactured products generated by Nutri-Force are considered non-comparable sales.

-Cost of goods sold includes the cost of inventory sold, costs of warehousing, distribution, manufacturing and store occupancy costs and excludes depreciation and amortization related to the retail and direct segments that is included within selling, general and administrative expenses.
+Cost of goods sold includes the cost of inventory sold, costs of warehousing, distribution, manufacturing and store occupancy costs.
 Warehousing, distribution and manufacturing costs, which are capitalized into inventory and then expensed as merchandise is sold, include freight to transfer merchandise, costs associated with our buying department, distribution facilities and manufacturing overhead.
 Store occupancy costs include rent, common area maintenance, real estate taxes and utilities.